fat-forensics/events/index.md

   `!pip install fat-forensics[all]` command needs to be inserted at the top).

 ## Schedule and Resources ##
-The tutorial is 4-hour long, including a 30-minute break.
+The tutorial lasts for 4 hours, including a 30-minute break.
 The first part -- 1 hour and 15 minutes -- introduces popular transparency,
 explainability and interpretability approaches.
 It focuses on surrogate explainers of tabular data, discussing their pros, cons